 Career planning is also about study motivation and well-being.
 By actively observing and examining the links between your studies, other experiences and contemplations about the future, as well as their impact on your questions about the future, you are not only planning your career but also ensuring your ability to better stay on top of what is meaningful to you in your studies and what role your studies play in the other aspects of your life and future amidst the pitfalls of life.

-Young adults in particular are more lost about their identity today than ever before: the growing uncertainty of the outside world and increasing problem talk turn into internal uncertainty that may cause strain, anxiety, depression or stress and prevent future orientation.
+According to some studies, young adults today are particularly liable to be somewhat lost about their identity: the growing uncertainty of the outside world and increasing problem talk turn into internal uncertainty that may cause strain, anxiety, depression or stress and prevent future orientation.
 It is at this time when questions related to the meaningfulness and role of your education and evolving expertise in relation to your future tend to easily come to mind.